shailvestein/image_captioning/README.md

-# Image Captioning Using Deep Learning
+# Image Captioning Using Deep Learning (TensorFlow v2.5)

 This project is developed now and using sequence-to-sequence model for prediction in the backend.